 We are proud to announce the start of our 6th project at the Hotel Del Coronado, Phase 1 of the Retail Tenant Improvements project.
 The Hotel Del was opened in 1888, making it one of the most historic as well as recognizable buildings in San Diego.
-Obviously these types of buildings need to have tenant improvements, retrofits and renovations many times throughout it’s lifespan.
-What happens during that process over the years, is the structural skeleton as well as the original finishes are covered up by layers and layers of tenant improvements of current architecture designs of that time.
-Finally you get to a space that needs to peel all the layers off and start from scratch on the interiors and finishes.
-During that process you discover history that has been hidden for decades.
+Obviously, these types of buildings need to have tenant improvements, retrofits, and renovations many times throughout their lifespan.
+What happens during that process over the years, is the structural skeleton, as well as the original finishes, are covered up by layers and layers of tenant improvements of current architecture designs of that time.
+Finally, you get to a space that needs to peel all the layers off and start from scratch on the interiors and finishes.
+During that process, you discover the history that has been hidden for decades.
 The video below shows a discovered cistern in the Hotel Del that has been used to hide alcohol during the Prohibition era.

 Demolition Process at the Hotel Del

 This project consists of an interior tenant improvement to the terrace level retail corridor at the Hotel Del Coronado.
 The interior improvements include but not limited to new / updated wood and glazing (glass) storefronts as well as new door systems at all shops.
-Also included is new flooring, ceiling designs and lighting.
-The eastern two shops of the terrace level will have new partition walls, ceilings, new HVAC (Heating Ventilation Air Conditioning) units and duct work, lighting, flooring and retail shelving.
-Associated mechanical, plumbing and electrical scopes will be added throughout the project as well.
+Also included are new flooring, ceiling designs, and lighting.
+The eastern two shops of the terrace level will have new partition walls, ceilings, new HVAC (Heating Ventilation Air Conditioning) units, and ductwork, lighting, flooring, and retail shelving.
+Associated mechanical, plumbing, and electrical scopes will be added throughout the project as well.

 Layers upon layers of construction built in over the years